nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-XX.md

 # [The (well publicized) D614G Spike Mutation](https://nextstrain.org/ncov/global/2020-07-31?c=gt-S_614&d=tree,map&r=region&transmissions=hide&legendOpen)

-The D614G mutation in the gene coding for the Spike (S) protein has been in the news recently and the topic of much speculation.
+The D614G substitution in the gene coding for the Spike (S) protein has been in the news recently and the topic of much speculation.

 CASSIA: please proof / change!